garima2751/TF_CDN/Code/SR-BERT/README.md

 ### For Paper Results:
 * To replicate the results in the paper from SR-BERT paper, please train SBERT checkpoint (`distilbert-base-nli-mean-tokens') for 5 epochs and perform 5 fold cross validation.
 * Changes to epoch value and fold value can be easily done on sr_bert_main.py file
-* Also, the sample code output and running commands has been provided in the `example_notebooks' folder.
+* Also, the sample code output and running commands has been provided in the `Examples' folder.